Navid200/xDrip/docs/Updates.md

 #### **Update channels**
 You can choose one of four update channels, Nightly (pre-release), Alpha, Beta and Stable.

-When you choose an update channel, you will be informed only when there is an update in that channel when you check for updates or if you enable `Automatic update check`.
+You will be informed only when there is an update in your selected channel when you check for updates or if you enable `Automatic update check`.

 | Channel | Description |
 |:--------------:|:-----------: |